 No medical life insurance is more expensive

 When it comes to affordability, traditional coverage wins hands down.
-You need to complete a medical examination to qualify for such a policy.
-The results of this exam allow the insurer to correctly evaluate your risk and, consequently, set your rates.
+You need to complete a medical exam to qualify for such a policy.
+The results of this medical exam allow the life insurance company to correctly evaluate your risk and, consequently, set your rates.
 Your risk level is directly related to how much coverage you pay for.

-But in the case of a no-medical policy, the insurer cannot completely assess your risk level.
+But in the case of a no-medical policy, the life insurance company cannot completely assess your risk level.
 So they’re taking on more risk to cover you.
 And they compensate for it by raising your premium.

 The bottom-line: If cost is your primary concern, opt for a life policy with full medical underwriting.